ccp-eva/bead-dispenser/README.md

 <p align="middle">
   <img src="assets/ir-sensors.png" width="600" />

-  Left Image: The receiver is on the left, it has three wires.
-The transmitter is on the right, it has two wires
+  Left Image: The receiver is on the left; it has three wires.
+The transmitter is on the right; it has two wires.
 </p>

 #### Add DuPont Connectors to the wires

-If your IR break beam sensors came with DuPont (see [JST connector - RE](https://en.wikipedia.org/wiki/JST_connector)) connectors you can skip this step.
+If your IR break beam sensors came with DuPont (see [JST connector - RE](https://en.wikipedia.org/wiki/JST_connector)) connectors, you can skip this step.
 If not, use a crimp tool to add crimps.

 <p align="middle">
   <img src="assets/du-pont-connectors.png" width="600" />